Flax Jelly has been used as a medicinal remedy for sore throats for generations. It’s a must-have for your homestead medicine cabinet.

 Homestead Medicine Cabinet: Flax jelly for sore throats

-Its a beautiful sunny day today.
+It’s a beautiful sunny day today.
 It seems brighter with the sunlight reflected on the snow.
 The wind is blowing quite strongly and its blowing in freshness and life.
 Its been kind of dark since Solstice and I love to see the sunlight again.
 Lots of my friends are sick right now.
-Its cold and flu season around here and lack of sunlight is a huge factor in the weakening of our Canadian immune systems.
+It’s cold and flu season around here and lack of sunlight is a huge factor in the weakening of our Canadian immune systems.
 I hope you are taking vitamin D3.
-I take 5 tablets a day, when I remember, which isn’t every day.
+I take 5 tablets a day to keep my immune system working in top shape.

-When you do get sick, flax jelly is a great remedy for the cough, sore throat, and generally hackiness of flu season.
+When you do get sick, flax jelly is a great remedy for the cough, sore throat, and the generally cough-hackiness of flu season.
 Here’s the recipe.
 You can print it out using the button at the bottom of the post and save it for when you need it.

 Flax Jelly Recipe